naditraining/naditraining.github.io/README.md

     -How to take snap
     -How does it differ on different browsers

-    -Best Practices
+    -
-    -Practice a testcase to interact with same locator elements
+    - a testcase to interact with same locator elements
 </details>
 <details>
   <summary>Day 4 session 2</summary>